ktoso/rx-wiki/Transforming-Observables.md

 ```

 **Note:** if you pass a seed value to `scan( )`, it will emit the seed itself as its first value.

+Note also that passing a `null` seed is not the same as not passing a seed.
+The behavior will be different.
+If you pass a seed of `null`, you will be seeding your scan with the value `null`, and `scan( )` will emit `null` as its first value.

 ## groupBy( )
 #### divide an Observable into a set of Observables that emit groups of values from the original Observable, organized by key